2023 Summer Is Turning Out to Be Very Dry

 Water District Meetings

 The board holds regular monthly meetings as well as special work session meetings, special information meetings and budget committee meetings.
-For information on the upcoming scheduled meetings see the notices page or the individual meeting pages.
+For information on the upcoming scheduled meetings see the District Meetings page or the individual meeting pages.
+All currently scheduled meetings are also accessible from the lower portion of the Home page.

 How to attend district meetings online